ambielecki/dwa15-fall2018/laravel/db-migrations.md

 <img src='http://making-the-internet.s3.amazonaws.com/laravel-books-table-design@2x.png' style='max-width:380px; width:100%' alt='books table design'>

-For all our tables/columns, we'll continue to follow these naming conventions:

-+ Table names are plural.
-+ Tables and column names are written in `snake_case`.

 With the `books` table design in mind, it's time to write the migration code that will create this table.

 ## up - Build the table
 Modify the `up` method so it looks like this: